gojiplus/clarifai/README.md

 devtools::install_github("soodoku/clarifai", build_vignettes = TRUE)
 ```

-To learn about how to use clarifai, see the vignette:
+To learn about how to use clarifai, [read the vignette](vignettes/using_clarifai.Rmd) or launch it within R:
 ```
 vignette("using_clarifai", package = "clarifai")
 ```